 Employees who have direct contact with the public must be sensitive to the constitutional prohibition on expression that creates a reasonable impression that the Town is sponsoring, endorsing or inhibiting religion generally, or favoring or disfavoring a particular religion.
 Nonetheless, religious expression is still permitted in public workplaces, so long as the public would reasonably understand the religious expression to be that of an employee acting in a personal capacity, and not that of the government.
-Employees may display religious art and literature in their public workplaces to the same extent that they may display other art and literature, so long as the viewing public would reasonably understand the religious art in his or her personal capacity, and not that of the Town.
+Employees may display religious art and literature in their public workplaces to the same extent that they may display other art and literature, so long as the viewing public would reasonably understand the religious expression to be that of the employee acting in his or her personal capacity, and not that of the Town.